 It’s only right and fair that we kick off this post with an absolute Zion classic.
 This is the hike that most likely led you here in the first place, right?

-But, those same risks are also what makes the Angels Landing hike fun.
+But, the terror of hiking the final, dizzying 500 feet ascent – while holding onto chains on a sheer, narrow stretch of rock – is also what makes the Angels Landing hike fun.
 It’s about the challenge.
 Oh, and the view.
 It’s about that too.

 The first half of the Angels Landing track is a leg-burning 1000ft ascent over a 2 mile distance, with the latter portion being made up of merciless, unforgiving switch backs.
 At this point it’s tough to know what’s worse – looking down to see where you’ve come from, or looking up to see where you still have to go.